La Belle Otero: Career as artiste and courtesan

 Within a short number of years, Otero was said to be the most sought-after woman in Europe.
 She was serving, by this time, as a courtesan to wealthy and powerful men of the day, and she chose her lovers carefully.
-She associated herself with Kaiser Wilhelm II, Prince Albert I of Monaco, King Edward VII, Kings of Serbia, and Kings of Spain as well as Russian Grand Dukes Peter and Nicholas, the Duke of Westminster and writer Gabriele D'Annunzio.
+She associated herself with Kaiser Wilhelm II, Prince Albert I of Monaco, Prince Nicholas I of Montenegro, King Edward VII, Peter I of Serbia, and King Alfonso XIII of Spain, as well as Russian Grand Dukes Peter and Nicholas, the Duke of Westminster and writer Gabriele D'Annunzio.
 Her love affairs made her notorious, and the envy of many other notable female personalities of the day.
-Six men reportedly committed suicide after their love affairs with Otero ended, although this has never been substantiated beyond a doubt.
+Six men reportedly committed suicide after their love affairs with Otero ended, but this has never been substantiated beyond a doubt.
 It is a fact, however, that two men did fight a duel over her.

 Early film

 In August 1898, in St-Petersburg, the French film operator Félix Mesguich (an employee of the Lumière company) shot a one-minute reel of Otero performing the famous "Valse Brillante."
 The screening of the film at the Aquarium music-hall provoked such a scandal (because an officer of the Tsar's army appeared in this frivolous scene) that Mesguich was expelled from Russia.